BIOC3301student/lab_report/README.md

   The kruskal wallis method was chosen as it is non-parametric and can be used on more than two groups This script was run mutliple times and the category determined by -c was changed to test the significance for several soil properties.

+Split otu
+  Uses split_otu_table_by_taxonomy.py to obtain OTU tables for each phylum group to be used in summarize taxa